-- Approve a process of consultation with Members of the Council, partner organisations and the general public during October/early November 2012 (based on the preferred option); - Special meeting of the Cabinet to be held 13th November 2012 with a view to making recommendations to full Council on 26th November 2012. - 21.
-A development programme for both members and supporting officers to be arranged between December 2012 and February 2013. - 22.
-New Forums to be launched in February 2013 (the Area Committees previously programmed in 2013 will no longer take place). - 23.
-Build in a process of ongoing review to ensure the new arrangements remain flexible.
-Community Forum Chairs, Vice Chairs and Lead Officers to meet regularly (i.e. after each cycle initially) with a full review after 12 months. - 24.
+21. If the Cabinet is minded to endorse the proposals to establish new Community Forums, it is proposed to undertake a development programme for both members and supporting officers to be arranged between December 2012 and February 2013.
+New Forums will be launched in February 2013 (the Area Committees previously programmed in 2013 will no longer take place).

+- 22. Any future arrangements will build in a process of ongoing review to ensure the new arrangements remain flexible.
+Community Forum Chairs, Vice Chairs and Lead Officers will meet regularly (i.e. after each cycle initially) with a full review after 12 months. - 23.
 The Scrutiny Committee Chairs, at their meeting on 19th September 2012, recommended that the proposals in this report be accepted as the preferred option for consultation.